TheGaga/Lab2/Lab2 - ReadMe.md

 Comparison of input and output of the command:

 [The seqs.fa file](https://github.com/TheGaga/Lab2/blob/master/seqs.fa)

 [The seqs.aligned.fa file](https://github.com/TheGaga/Lab2/blob/master/seqs.aligned.fa)

-After this, we utilized Morgan	Price’s	excellent	tool	FastTree	turn	multiple	alignment	into	a Newick-formatted	tree with the following command:
+After this, we utilized Morgan	Price’s	excellent	tool	FastTree	to turn	multiple	alignment	into	a Newick-formatted	tree with the following command:

 ```